ironhack-labs/lab-javascript-basic-algorithms/README.md

   - "put it up"
   - "Was it a car or a cat I saw?" and "No 'x' in Nixon".

-  __IMPORTANT__: If you use Google to help you to find solution to this iteration, you might run into some advanced solutions that use string or array methods (such as _join()_, _reverse()_, etc.).
-However, we want you to apply the knowledge you currently have and try to come up with a solution by just using `for` loop and `if-else` statements with some `break` and `continue`.
+  __IMPORTANT__: If you use Google to help you to find a solution to this iteration, you might run into some advanced solutions that use string or array methods (such as _join()_, _reverse()_, etc.).
+However, we want you to apply the knowledge you currently have and try to come up with a solution by just using the `for` loop and `if-else` statements with some `break` and `continue`.

 __Happy coding!__ :heart:

 ## Extra Resources